 IP Intensive Placements

-For the Fall 2018 term the following entities participated in the IP Intensive program as a placement organization.
+For the Fall 2021 term the following entities will participate in the IP Intensive program as a placement organization.

 AstraZeneca Canada Inc.

-Astrazeneca is a global innovation-driven biopharmaceutical company specialising in the discovery, development, manufacturing and marketing of prescription medicines that make a meaningful difference in healthcare.
-This internship will involve assisting t he Legal Department and Government Affairs team with projects related to the Comprehensive Economic and Trade Agreement (CETA), and researching IP and regulatory frameworks in select jurisdictions.
+AstraZeneca is a global innovation-driven biopharmaceutical company specializing in the discovery, development, manufacturing and marketing of prescription medicines that make a meaningful difference in healthcare.
+This internship will involve assisting the Legal Department and Government Affairs team with projects related Federal IP policy, patent litigation, data protection and privacy and many other aspects of the highly regulated pharmaceutical environment.

-The Copyright Policy Branch of the Department of Canadian Heritage, in co-operation with the Intellectual Property Policy Directorate of ISED is responsible for formulating and implementing an integrated Canadian copyright policy.
+The Broadcasting, Copyright and Creative Marketplace Branch of the Department of Canadian Heritage is responsible for formulating and implementing Canadian copyright policy.
 The internship involves work that has domestic and international scope.

 Canadian Intellectual Property Office (CIPO)

 CIPO is responsible for the administration and processing of intellectual property rights in Canada.
-The internship may involve one or more areas of CIPO’s work, including the Patent Branch, Patent Appeal Board, Trade-marks Branch, Trade-marks Opposition Board, Copyright and Industrial Design Branch, and the Policy Branch.
+The internship may involve one or more areas of CIPO’s work, including the Patent Branch, Patent Appeal Board, Trademarks and Industrial Designs Branch, Trademarks Opposition Board, and the Policy Branch.

 CBC is a Canadian Crown corporation that serves as the national public radio, television and digital broadcaster.
 It is the oldest existing broadcasting network in Canada and is considered a Canadian cultural institution.
 This internship may involve work related to copyright licensing and enforcement, fair dealing, and defamation.